What is a food challenge?

 How long will the test take?

-A food challenge usually takes from 6-8 hours, but can take even longer if the child has a reaction.
+A single food challenge usually takes from 4-6 hours, but can take longer if the child has a reaction.
 You should plan to spend the entire day at National Jewish.
 If a child is having the food challenge, one parent will need to be present for the duration of the food challenge.
-Typically, only one food is challenged each day.
+Sometimes more than one food may be challenged in a day, but this will be up to your child’s doctor.

-Your child's food challenge will be scheduled in the Pediatric Food Challenge Room in the Pediatric area.
+Your child’s food challenge will be scheduled in the Pediatric Food Challenge Room or on the Pediatric Care Unit in the Pediatric area.
 This is located on the second floor of the Gaulter Building.
 Check in at the Front Desk in Pediatrics at the time your test is scheduled.
 If you have questions please call 303.398.1355.